 Automatic Pool Cleaners

 First is using an automatic pool cleaner.
-You can just drop this little robot cleaner into your pool and it goes to work trundling along the floor and walls of your pool, sucking up bits and pieces, so that when you go to do your weekly skimming and brushing, it’s a far easier (and quicker) task.
+You can just drop this little robot pool cleaner into your pool and it goes to work trundling along the floor and walls of your pool, sucking up bits and pieces, so that when you go to do your weekly skimming and brushing, it’s a far easier (and quicker) task.

-Next, throw some tennis balls into your pool’s skimmer basket or lob them straight into the pool itself.
+Next, throw some tennis balls into your pool’s skimmer basket or lob them straight into the swimming pool itself.
 Why?
 The green fuzzies work like a magnet, grabbing and hanging onto surface oils that can build up in your pool from sunscreen, beauty products, and other common contaminants.